 However, if your 4-month-old is fighting and breaking free from the moment you wrap him up, even if he can’t roll over yet, it could mean the swaddling is more restrictive than it is soothing.
 Around 4-6 months is when most babies start rejecting the swaddle and busting out in the middle of the night (for various reasons).
 Though not as common, some babies can remain comfortably swaddled in months 7, 8 or even 9 (lucky you).

 The paramount cue to stop swaddling is when your baby starts rolling over.
 It goes without saying that a swaddled baby should never ever sleep facedown.

 Once your baby starts to roll over (this is usually by about 6 months), it’s definitely time to stop using the swaddle blanket.
 This can be painful, I know, because swaddling WORKS.
 Period.
 But when it’s combined with stomach sleeping, it can be problematic (dangerous).

 Specifically, swaddled prone babies are at a higher risk for SIDS.
-This obviously isn’t an issue before baby can roll over, but it could be a problem afterwards.
+This obviously isn’t an issue before baby can roll over, but it could be a problem afterward.
 Sleeping face down, especially with haphazard blankets in the crib, is a no-no, particularly before 6 months.
-Remember the peak risk for SIDS is between 2 and 4 months old with 95% of all cases occurring before 6 months.
+(Remember that the peak risk for SIDS is between 2 and 4 months old with 95% of all cases occurring before 6 months.)